- CAP recharge and groundwater mixing studies

 ADWR Water Protection Fund Award for Headcut Study

 Interest in preserving Cienega Creek continues to drive monitoring, discussion and community engagement.
 In recent years, a large erosion feature (a headcut) developed, radically changing the stream habitat as it migrates upstream.
 Since 2002, the headcut has migrated over 1,200 feet and has grown to 12 feet deep and 20 feet wide.
 In 2007, PAG received a grant from the Arizona Department of Water Resources, under its Arizona Water Protection Fund program.
 This two-year project consists of habitat surveys, and groundwater and streamflow monitoring near a large erosional headcut feature that appeared on the creek in 2001.
 The resulting report discusses the findings on the changes of the water table slope, the increase in fish habitat diversity, loss of vegetation cover and change in vegetation composition.
 Many new discussions have resulted from recent field trips, presentations and meetings regarding needs for restoration, potential causes, and possible impacts on other aspects of habitat.
 PAG is participating in a Sky Island/Sonoran Desert Restoration Network which formed to share information and to engage scientists, land managers, citizen volunteers and landowners throughout the region.

 PAG’s 2012 investigation of shallow groundwater areas revealed private wells tapping into this riparian area and other similar areas.
 Drought conditions can be highly localized in the desert southwest so rural private well owners and the riparian habitat that they live in may experience unique conditions and risks as temperatures rise and precipitation becomes more variable in coming years.

 Since drought information is primarily disseminated by large municipal water providers in urban areas, PAG works with the Local Drought Impact Group to recommend that special consideration for drought stage triggers and outreach be given to vulnerable areas including riparian, shallow groundwater and areas with rural households dependent on private wells.
-We support a focused alert message to homeowners in these areas during the pre-monsoon season.
+We support a focused alert message to homeowners in these areas leading up to the monsoon season.